In this article...

 Visit the Iowa Child Support Recovery Unit website to take a closer look at how the Schedule is calculated individually.

 Follow the link here to the Iowa child support calculator to learn more.

 Before an order for child support is in place, either parent can request a hearing to present evidence that explains why an amount should go up or down.
-Factors such as, if sticking to the guidelines would work a substantial injustice on either parent or the child, where adjustment is necessary to meet the child’s needs, or certain circumstances with foster care, can contribute to a judge’s decision to deviate from common calculation standards.
+Factors such as if sticking to the guidelines would work a substantial injustice on either parent or the child, where adjustment is necessary to meet the child’s needs, or specific circumstances with foster care can contribute to a judge’s decision to deviate from common calculation standards.
 For more information, see our article on Iowa Child Support Modification Explained | How to Change Child Support Payments.

 Click to learn more about income withholding and how to set it up.

 Several enforcement options are available to a person seeking compliance with a child support order, including income withholding, wage garnishment, liens, and contempt of court.
 Regardless of whether or not you were ever married to the other parent, you must obtain an official child support order from the court in order to make child support payments enforceable.
-If the payor party has fallen behind on payments, you can seek relief through the court system, or from the Child Support Recovery Unit.
+If the payor party has fallen behind on payments, you can seek relief through the court system or the Child Support Recovery Unit.
 You can also request assistance from the CSRU, which would be an administrative (meaning non-judicial) approach to retrieving child support arrears.

 The purpose of a consultation is to determine whether our firm is a good fit for your legal needs.
 Although we often discuss expected results and costs, our attorneys do not give legal advice unless and until you choose to retain us.
 Although most consultations are complimentary, some may carry a charge depending on the type of matter and meeting location.